George Santos may be gone - but there will be more of his kind

 Conversely, people who see legislation as an obstacle to getting attention populate the House Republican conference.

-“Like he's the biggest one now,” Rep Maxwell Frost, the first Generation Z member and outspoken progressive, told me on Thursday, adding that “they still have a whole other host of people who are not here to be serious not here to actually legislate and want to push our country to run direction.”
+“Like he's the biggest one now,” Rep Maxwell Frost, the first Generation Z member and outspoken progressive, told me on Thursday, adding that “they still have a whole other host of people who are not here to be serious not here to actually legislate and want to push our country the wrong direction.”

 Governing doesn’t get someone on Fox News.
 Compromise cramps a conservative’s brand of ideological purity.
 So there will be more George Santoses.
 Furthermore, they will see him not as a cautionary tale but rather as someone who blazed a trail for them to follow and they will see that their Republican colleagues will defend them until every other option is exhausted.